FocusUsing quantum probability theory to model human thought

 - Teaching is … N/A

 SynopsisQuantum Cognition draws on quantum information theory and quantum probability theory in efforts to develop mathematical models of human learning, perception, emotion, and thought.
-Importantly, proponents of Quantum Cognition do no assert that mind can be explained in terms of quantum mechanical processes (compare Quantum Mind).
+Importantly, proponents of Quantum Cognition do not assert that mind can be explained in terms of quantum mechanical processes (compare Quantum Mind).
 Rather, within Quantum Cognition, human thought is seen quantum-like – that is, analogous in some ways to quantum phenomena (e.g., fundamentally contextual; unavailable for objective study).
+Associated discourses include:

 CommentaryQuantum Cognition is typically described and defended in terms of the shortcomings of those models of cognition that are rooted in more traditional and/or conventional discourses.
 Such models, it is typically asserted, have hit barriers and/or are tied up in paradoxes.
 While there is some merit in those criticisms, it is not at all clear that the models developed by advocates of Quantum Cognition are any more compelling or useful.